Dieter Duhm: Political theory

 Duhm’s political theory contends that the basic building blocks of matter are not atoms, but instead are energy, frequency, and information.
 Earth with its atmosphere and magnetic field, with its waters and landscapes, with its creatures, biotopes and human societies, is an integral, oscillating and living body that can be healed, just as a human body can be healed if the appropriate “medicine,” i.e. the appropriate information, is administered, Duhm believes.

 This healing information, Duhm says, is wanted most at the points where new wars are created daily: in the cohabitation of human beings.
 In this area far reaching change is necessary.
 Duhm feels that the peace information needed will emerge from social structures whose ethical basic values of compassion, trust, mutual support and solidarity are no longer being destroyed, but rather are generated and maintained; and Tamera is just one of several places necessary where the conditions for peaceful co-habitation are researched and put into practice.

 Duhm explains his political theory in two books available in English: Future without War: Theory of Global Healing, and The Sacred Matrix: From the Matrix of Violence to the Matrix of Life; Foundations of a New Civilisation.

 Decisive for the success of such peace projects is not how big and strong they are in comparison to the existing apparatuses but how comprehensive and complex they are, how many elements of life they are able to combine and to unite in a positive way.
 In the field buildings of evolution it is not the law of the strongest, but the success of the more comprehensive that counts.
 No new developments would otherwise have been able to assert themselves had they not all begun small and inconspicuous.

+Controversy

+Duhm's stance on sexuality in his book Angst im Kapitalismus was heavily criticised, and he was accused of trivialising rape.
+He advocated that women harboured lifelong rape fantasies due to the unconscious desire to be raped by their own father and, in the event of a real rape, sometimes experienced their first orgasm as a result.
+Duhm wrote that women enjoy the violent satisfaction of their urges; those among them who were campaigning against rape were actually fighting their own desire for masochistic satisfaction.
+In his remarks on rape, he referred to the work of Freud student Helene Deutsch, on the phenomenon of female masochism.